clumsykun/TorchMachineLearning/README.md

-# Torch Machine Learning
+# TensorFlow Extension

-A machine learning package based on pytorch and numpy.
+A machine learning package based on TensorFlow.